 Who owns research data?
 This question arises with data in whose creation several people were involved, and especially with text data, images and videos.
 You will learn how to recognise for your own research project whose copyrights and related rights need to be taken into account.
 You will learn how to create legal security at an early stage with the help of agreements, for example in order to be able to share or publish data.

-to the Online Course
+to the WOrkshop slides

 • Date: June 11, 2024, 09:15 to 10:45 a.m.